asroy/ck_tile/example/91_tile_program/fmha/README.md

 ```
 Example: `./bin/example_fmha_fwd -b=1 -h=16 -s=16384 -d=128` will run a fmha case with batch=1, nhead=16, sequence length=16384, hdim=128, fp16 case.

-## support metrics
+## support features
-Currently we are still in rapid development stage, so lot of features will be added soon.
+Currently we are still in rapid development stage, so more features/optimizations will comming soon.

 ### hdim
 Currently we support `32/64/128/256` hdim for `fp16`/`bf16`, within which `64`/`128` is better optimized.
 We may consider optimize other hdim performance if have more request.
 We also have an experimental support for arbitrary hdim(even odd number), one can change the return value of `get_pad()` inside `generate.py` to achieve this.
 (Note: we may change the method or optimize arbitraty hdim support in the future)